trotha01/bee/README.md

-Trying out Game Programming with Elm-Lang
+Trying out Game Programming with [Elm-Lang](http://elm-lang.org/)

 # Try The Game
 http://trotha01.github.io/bee

-(All you can do right now is fly around a map, use Shift to go faster)
+(All you can do right now is fly around a map)

 # Discuss